-- Exams are multiple choice in format. - All exams will be scheduled for 2 hours and consist of approximately 70 questions. - Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text. - Exams will not be returned to students but may be reviewed in the instructor's office. - All exams will be closed-book-no books, notes, calculators, dictionaries or aids of any type will be allowed.
-Please bring your student card to the exams. - Dictionaries and calculators are not allowed into the examinations. - Exams will be scored using the program Scan Exam, which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.
+- Exams are multiple choice in format. - Each exam, in total, will be scheduled for 2 hours, consist of approximately 70 questions, and are closed book examinations. - Exams are not cumulative.
+Please see the Lecture and Examination Schedule (below) for material to be covered on each exam. - Dictionaries are NOT allowed into the examinations. - Electronic devices of any kind (including pagers, cell phones, smart watches and calculators) are NOT permitted at exams. - Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text. - Exams will not be returned to students but may be reviewed in the instructor's office. - Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+There are no exceptions to this.
+Extra assignments to improve grades will NOT be allowed. - Exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating. - Grades will not be adjusted on the basis of need.
+It is important to monitor your performance in the course.
+Remember: You are responsible for your grades in this course.